ioBroker/adapter-core/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**

+-   (foxriver76) removed letsEncrypt support as next controller won't support it anymore (use `@iobroker/webserver` instead)

 ### 3.1.0 (2024-04-16)

 -   (foxriver76) provide `esm` and `cjs` exports

 ### 3.0.6 (2024-03-24)

 -   (foxriver76) hotfix previous release: compatibility with next controller with new esm/cjs exports

 ### 3.0.5 (2024-03-24)

 -   (foxriver76) compatibility with next controller with new esm/cjs exports

 ### 3.0.4 (2023-10-12)